clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 clr-installer tool.
 You can use either method to achieve the same goal.
 Choose the method that works best for your setup.

+If you are installing |CL| for the first time, we recommend Example 1.

+To clone an existing |CL| setup on another system, we recommend Example 2.

 Example 1
 =========